-This course includes the theories of child development, needs, milestones, and factors that influence development, from conception through approximately 36 months.
-Emphasis is placed on developmental sequences in physical/motor, emotional/social, cognitive, and language domains and the impact of multiple influences on development and learning.
-Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain environmental factors that impact development, and identify strategies for enhancing development.
+This course includes the theories of child development, observation and assessment, milestones, and factors that influence development, from conception through approximately 36 months.
+Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/communication and cognitive domains.
+Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain biological and environmental factors that impact development, and identify evidence-based strategies for enhancing development for children that are culturally, linguistically, and ability diverse.
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.